pdk/bikexyz/app/views/pages/why.md

 How can we fix this?
 Here is the solution:

 1. Assign a unique URL to each bike that can be checked by anybody with internet access.
-2. Put the URL on the bicycle in multiple place, in multiple ways, both obvious and obscure.
+2. Put the URL on the bicycle in multiple places, in multiple ways, both obvious and obscure.

 By using a simple URL, we make it easy and quick for anybody to check the registration.
 Just about everybody knows what a URL looks like, and knows what to do with it.
 No instructions are necessary.